andihys/llm-ragpipe/README.md

-# RAG Pipeline with Local and API-based LLM Support
+# RAG Pipeline with Local and API-based LLM

 This project implements a **Retrieval-Augmented Generation (RAG)** pipeline.
 It integrates document retrieval, contextual response generation, and large language model (LLM) capabilities.
 The pipeline supports both **local LLMs** (e.g., Ollama) and LLMs accessed via an **API**.